 7. The Kindle is the cheapest it’s ever been – now $139.

 When you download books onto the Kindle, some you have to buy and some are free.
 You can download both types at the Kindle Store.

 Next post I’ll explain how to get a foreign language dictionary to work so you can look up words while reading foreign language books.

 This article was posted on Tuesday, September 28th, 2010 at 10:51 pm and is filed under Books & Stories, Dictionaries, Language Dictionaries, Languages, Learning, Reading, Reading, Teaching, The Kindle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “My New Kindle”